 During 2014, the Organization purchased software licenses and maintenance services through a software finance agreement with a financial institution.
-The Organization pays monthly installments of \$466 through February 2018.
-The agreement bears no interest and is unsecured.
-Annual payments for the years subsequent to December 31, 2016 are as follows:
+The agreement requires monthly installment payments of \$466, bears no interest and is unsecured.
+At December 31, 2016, the outstanding balance totaled \$6,519.
+The outstanding balance of \$931 at December 31, 2017 was paid off in February 2018.